joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 ### C++ program on the host laptop
-The C++ program on the laptop is mainly responsible for interacting with the OS to create a virtualized screen and transmit video data through USB 3.0 protocol to CYUSB3014 device.
+The C++ program on the laptop is mainly responsible for interacting with the OS to create a virtualized screen and transmit video data through USB 3.0 protocol to the CYUSB3014 device.
 Notably, DisplayLink, a company that sells existing USB-to-HDMI display adapters, has open-sourced part of their code to the public on Github, the [evdi](https://github.com/DisplayLink/evdi) repo.
-The project provides detail documentation on their API.
-In addition, the repo contain a C++ based python-binding test program.
+The project provides detailed documentation on their API.
+In addition, the repo contains a C++ based python-binding test program.

 ### CYUSB3014 Device

 The CyUSB3014 Device is an [evaluation board](https://www.infineon.com/cms/en/product/evaluation-boards/cyusb3kit-003/) produced by Infineon Technologies.
-The evaluation board consists of a CYUSB3014 programmable IC, which support USB 3.0 communication protocol and provides a Slave Fifo Interface that allow FPGA/micro-controllers to read and write data to the fifo to interact between the USB 3.0 host device.
+The evaluation board consists of a CYUSB3014 programmable IC, which supports USB 3.0 communication protocol and provides a Slave Fifo Interface that allows FPGA/micro-controllers to read and write data to the fifo to interact between the USB 3.0 host device.

- **Note**: for more information regarding to the configuration below, please refer to [An65974](./ReferenceDataSheet/Infineon-AN65974_Designing_with_the_EZ-USB_FX3_Slave_FIFO_Interface-ApplicationNotes-v17_00-EN.pdf) document from Infineon Technologies.
+ **Note**: for more information regarding the configuration below, please refer to [An65974](./ReferenceDataSheet/Infineon-AN65974_Designing_with_the_EZ-USB_FX3_Slave_FIFO_Interface-ApplicationNotes-v17_00-EN.pdf) document from Infineon Technologies.

 ### Figure 2: Synchronous slave Fifo interface
 ![](./ImageForDocumentation/SynchronousSlaveFifoDiagram.png)
 The [An65974](./ReferenceDataSheet/Infineon-AN65974_Designing_with_the_EZ-USB_FX3_Slave_FIFO_Interface-ApplicationNotes-v17_00-EN.pdf) document provides the Synchronous slave FIFO between External FPGA, as shown in Figure 2.

-In Figure 2, SLCS, SLWR, SLRD, SLOE, PKTEND, and A[1:0] are combination of signal wires that are used by FPGA to control whether it want to read or write to the FIFO on CyUSB3014.
-The PCLK is the slave FIFO interface clock from the FPGA to CyUSB3014 device, which support ups to 100MHZ.
-Thus, the synchronous slave fifo mode theoretically support up to 320Mbit/s transfer rate.
-For faster transfer rate, please refer to the async fifo mode of CyUSB3014.
+In Figure 2, SLCS, SLWR, SLRD, SLOE, PKTEND, and A[1:0] are the combination of signal wires that are used by FPGA to control whether it wants to read or write to the FIFO on CyUSB3014.
+The PCLK is the slave FIFO interface clock from the FPGA to CyUSB3014 device, which supports up to 100MHZ.
+Thus, the synchronous slave FIFO mode theoretically supports up to 320Mbit/s transfer rate.
+For a faster transfer rate, please refer to the async fifo mode of CyUSB3014.

-Moreover, FLAGA, FLAGB, FLAGC, and FLAGD are flag outputs from CyUSB3014 to indicate whether the fifo is full/empty, or almost full/empty to FPGA.
+Moreover, FLAGA, FLAGB, FLAGC, and FLAGD are flag outputs from CyUSB3014 to indicate whether the FIFO is full/empty, or almost full/empty to FPGA.

 ### ULX3s

 The ULX3s is an open-sourced ECP5 [FPGA board](https://radiona.org/ulx3s/) designed by Radiona.
-The Ulx3s board is built around Lattice Semiconductor ECP5-series FPGA chip and fully supported by the latest open-source toolchains.
-The board consists of 56 pins (28 differential pairs), 2 USB 2.0 port, 11 LEDs, and Digital video (GPDI General-purpose Differential Interface).
+The Ulx3s board is built around the Lattice Semiconductor ECP5-series FPGA chip and is fully supported by the latest open-source toolchains.
+The board consists of 56 pins (28 differential pairs), 2 USB 2.0 ports, 11 LEDs, and a Digital video (GPDI General-purpose Differential Interface).
 For more detail regarding to the board, please refer to the [information](https://www.crowdsupply.com/radiona/ulx3s) on CrowSupply.

 ## How it all work together